Shivanshjoshi-065/Carrier_sync/README.md

+# QPSK Carrier Synchronizer in Verilog HDL
 # Overview
-This project implements a Carrier synchronizer system with QPSK modulator as input signal using Verilog HDL.
+This project implements a QPSK Carrier Synchronizer in Verilog HDL for FPGA-based digital communication systems.
-This design is intended for FPGA-based digital communication systems specifically for satellite modem and receivers that operates with a 64 MHz sampling clock and 8 MHz signal frequency.
+The receiver is designed to recover the carrier of a QPSK-modulated signal using a Costas Loop and Numerically Controlled Oscillator (NCO).
+The implementation operates with a 64 MHz sampling clock and an 8 MHz carrier frequency.

-The Carrier synchronizer system here is an open loop system.
-The modulator includes PRBS generation, symbol mapping, carrier generation, and I/Q modulation to produce a QPSK-modulated output signal.

-The bandpass filter is also used here for passing 8 MHz signal to the demodulator system.
-The AGC includes power estimation, accumulator and product blocks to control the gain of the system.
-The Carrier synchronizer includes costas loop and Nco block to recover carrier signals.
+The transmitter generates a QPSK signal using:
+•	PRBS Generator
+•	QPSK Symbol Mapper
+•	Numerically Controlled Oscillator (NCO)
+•	I/Q Modulator

+The receiver consists of:
+•	Automatic Gain Control (AGC)
+•	Carrier Synchronizer (Costas Loop)
+•	Low-Pass Filters
+•	NCO for carrier recovery

+The AGC stabilizes the received signal amplitude using:
+•	Power Estimation
+•	Gain Error Calculation
+•	Gain Accumulator
+•	Gain Scaling

+The carrier synchronizer recovers the carrier phase and generates oversampled baseband I and Q signals.

-# Tools used
+# Tools Used
-- Verilog HDL
+•	Verilog HDL
-- Xilinx ISE / Libero Soc
+•	Xilinx ISE 13.x
+•	Microchip Libero SoC
-- ModelSim / QuestaSim
+•	ModelSim / QuestaSim

+# Simulation
+The repository includes simulation waveforms demonstrating:
+•	QPSK modulation
+•	NCO sine and cosine generation
+•	Mixer outputs
+•	Low-pass filter outputs
+•	AGC operation
+•	Carrier recovery
+•	Recovered baseband I/Q signals